ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 Allows changing of the Control Panel Session Length to any number in seconds.
 For instance, if users should be logged out after 10 minutes of inactivity, the value would be: 600

+Note 12/27: this doesn't alter the CP timeout modal. it only configures how long to keep the session active if they person signs in through the CP.

 ========== ========
 Value      Behavior